-A strategic plan provides a roadmap for accomplishing specified goals.
+Strategic planning is an organization’s process for defining their strategy so that they can accomplish specific goals and objectives.
 Strategic planning may be utilized on a large scale, such as planning for business growth over several years or to help a nonprofit or governmental organization reach its stated mission.
 A strategic plan can also be used on a smaller scale, such as crafting a marketing plan or developing strategy for the goals of one department within a business or organization.

-The benefits of strategic planning may include aligning the goals of a department or project with larger business goals, providing clear communication to team members, stakeholders or clients, clearly defining the vision and mission of an organization, providing clarity on how to deal with internal or environmental changes, and more.
 Depending on the scope of your plan, you may be working with a team of multiple stakeholders during the strategic planning process.
-To keep the process running smoothly, make sure roles and responsibilities are clear.
+To keep the process running smoothly, make roles and responsibilities clear.
 Different parties may be responsible for providing data, reviewing the plan, or authorizing strategic decisions.
 As you prepare for planning, make sure all participants understand what’s involved in the process and have received any relevant information prior to meeting.

 Parts of a Strategic Plan

-- Introductory Statement - If you include an introductory statement, it should briefly describe why the strategic plan was developed and for what time period, plus the authors of the plan.
+- Introductory Statement: The introductory statement should briefly describe why the strategic plan was developed and for what time period, and list the authors of the plan.

-- Goals - As stated earlier, a strategic plan may include long-term as well as more short-term (monthly and quarterly) goals.
+- Goals: As stated earlier, a strategic plan may include long-term as well as short-term (i.e, monthly or quarterly) goals.
 Objectives should be measurable and broken down into actionable steps, and the action plan for each goal should specify who is responsible for implementing the strategy, a timeline for starting and ending the action, and how the outcome will be evaluated.

 No matter what type of strategic plan you are working on, using a template provides a simple and quick outline to organize your process.
-Below you’ll find planning templates for business, nonprofit, human resources, marketing, IT strategic planning and more.
-We’ve included templates for Microsoft Excel and Word, all of which are easily customizable and can be downloaded for free.
-To use the templates, simply download the file and print or share an electronic version with your team.
-For enhanced collaboration features, you can also create a strategic planning template with Smartsheet.
+In the following sections, you’ll find free, downloadable planning templates for business, nonprofit, human resources, marketing, IT strategic planning, and more.

 Strategic Business Plan Template